 ^e These assessments should be performed within 30 minutes prior to dose administration.
+The urine collection may be the first void of the day [providing that it is predose] but may be outside the 30 minute window if necessary.

 ^f These assessments should be performed within 90 (± 30) minutes prior to dose administration.